Ukraine war ‘a battle of ammo’ says NATO as it agrees huge arms deal

 Polish Prime Minister Donald Tusk on Monday was the latest foreign leader to visit the country, announcing a loan to buy larger weapons and commitments on joint manufacturing.

-However, NATO noted that the shells purchased under the new deal will not arrive for two to three years.
+However, NATO noted that the shells bought under the new deal will not arrive for two to three years.

 And the United States, Ukraine’s main supplier, is currently unable to send Ukraine any ammunition or weapons as it waits for approval from Congress on budgetary needs.